-Grading descriptors Pass: LO1: Understand the reasons for servicing four-stroke SI engines Identify the systems and key components that require maintenance in four-stroke SI engines.
+Grading descriptors LO1: Understand the reasons for servicing four-stroke SI engines Identify the systems and key components that require maintenance in four-stroke SI engines.
 Identify reasons why these systems require maintenance.
 Create a basic service checklist.
 LO2: Conduct a routine engine service on a four-stroke SI engine.
-Use correct procedures competently when inspecting components during the routine engine service.
+Pass: Use correct procedures competently when inspecting components during the routine engine service.
 Use correct tools, equipment and measurement instruments competently.
 Conduct an emissions test competently.
 LO3: Review the method used to carry out the service and suggest ways in which this could be modified in the future.
 Identify an area for improvement.
 Identify an alternative method that could be used.
 Justify the alternative method in terms of cost or time.
 LO1: Understand the reasons for servicing four-stroke SI engines Outline the systems and key components that require maintenance in four-stroke SI engines.
 Outline reasons why these systems require maintenance.
 Create a comprehensive service checklist.
 LO2: Conduct a routine engine service on a four-stroke SI engine.
 Merit: Use correct procedures confidently when inspecting components during the routine engine service.
 Use correct tools, equipment and measurement instruments confidently.
 Conduct an emissions test confidently.
-LO2: Provide the method used to correct out the convice and suggest wave LO3: Review the method used to carry out the service and suggest ways in which this could be modified in the future.
+LO3: Review the method used to carry out the service and suggest ways in which this could be modified in the future.
 Outline some areas for improvement.
 Outline some alternative method that could be used.
 Justify the alternative methods in terms of cost or time.